FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 Blob classes solve this through:
 - **Compression**: High-dimensional patterns in the individual daemon highest information "will span"-equiv idea "vectors" "manageable representations" "manifolds" making their will-topology or language or map to use as compass upon taking steps in the world and discovering its will-topological movements.
-- **Prediction**: Future success based on learned patterns across entire state spaces
-- **Adaptation**: Continuous learning from new experiences
+- **Prediction**: Future success based on learned patterns across entire state spaces; often you will get "never seen before state space" but the "waves" of "coalescence" provides massive predictive probability anyway.
+(This is part of metalearning or atlas versus map.
+These metastructures of ways it can all come together encoded over time.
+The AFIDE also have similar properties though much more discrete in the Logic and Architecture Atlas.
+I'll find document at some point.
+It is part of seed to this, Architecture First IDE.)
+- **Adaptation**: Continuous learning from nanoscale time resolution aiddaemonic and machine discoveries / experiences.
+Anything and everything is teachable.
+(When 'you' can act a billion times a second, then there is a lot of room for learning from all sorts of angles about anything.
+Sorry commodore 64 a few million things a second.
+The Narcissist's computer project: What if I'm so awesome, that the only thing I should work on developing is making me in computer form.
+What?
+That was useful!!)
 - **Generalization**: Applying patterns to novel situations
-- **Transmorphic encoding**: Leveraging natural syntactic-semantic relationships
+- **Transmorphic encoding**: Leveraging natural syntactic-semantic relationships; (The idea of operators and not only data.
+Basically.
+But in language.)
 - **Outcome focus**: Caring about what works, not what it's called

 Whether finding computational paths, compatible humans, or healing journeys, the blob class approach handles complexity that would crush categorization-based systems.

 ### The Learning Stack

-1. **Tiny Local NNs**: Personal devices learn immediate patterns
+0. No devices actuality delivery of aiddaemonic capacities.
+(This is the naked man savage in 'theme park' variety that tries to allow for experience almost as if they had technological cyborg maxxed up.
+But it requires trust in the systems and game master.
+I'll make a document about it.
+It is subtext or use case or example of Magical Archeofuturism) Remember: Plurality Diversity Preference and so on is the name of the game.
+"Making room for".
+1. **Tiny Local NNs**: Personal devices learn immediate patterns; Usually some encoding scheme to translate between languages of others (See Aiddaemonic Language Bridge) This allows efficient command and interactions.
+Which is the most important things, so long as you have communication to heavier firepower elsewhere.
-2. **Trust Network NNs**: Shared learning within trust clusters
+2. **Trust Network NNs**: Shared learning and gradual computation within trust clusters
 3. **Global Blob Classes**: Emergent wisdom from all interactions
-4. **Meta-Learning**: Patterns about pattern discovery itself
+4. **Meta-Learning**: Patterns about learning and discovery about patterns having learned intelligence imitative predicative(On observables variant) action
-5. **Active Forgetting**: Pruning outdated patterns to maintain adaptability
+5. **Active Forgetting**: Burning the library of Alexandri regularly and starting fresh to see what new cuts of reality provides as meta-learning and what new (sub)optimalities are snappy or stubborn.

 Everything learns and adapts:
-- Discovery OS learns actuator patterns
+- Discovery OS learns actuator patterns in relation to will-topology projected into it for will-economic pathway discovery of will-manifestation of master commands, islanded or idle functioning.
-- Trust networks learn relationship topologies
-- Neural routers learn pathway effectiveness
+- Trust networks learn relationship topologies; find atlas coherence for private language learning or aiddaemonic intercommunicative precision learning.
+To utilize the communication gains from human-to-machine gained by Aiddaemonic will-topological mapping and encoding schemes (including all avenues of biometric reading and sending); towards coherence against other aiddaemons to allow for such hyper empower human-to-human communication.
+(Either you to aiddaemon, aiddaemon to human communication.
+Or if you want to talk directly to human.
+THen this: "Master, this word: [..]"... *pupils dilating in the other human* "... exactly.. yes..")
+- ~~Neural routers learn pathway effectiveness~~ I am not fan of it.
+Growing brains in vats.
+Nope.
+Imagine experience as that.
 - Humans learn will-understanding through AI dialogue
 - Markets learn value distributions
 - The system learns how to learn better